mhdawson/self-service-agent-blueprint/evaluations/README-NEW.md

 ## 4. Running Conversations

-The `run_conversations.py` script executes pre-defined conversations against your deployed agent.
+The `run_conversations.py` script executes predefined conversations against your deployed agent.
 This section explains how to use the script, configure its behavior, and understand the results it produces.

 ### 4.1 Using run_conversations.py